DasLab/KaggleOpenVaccine/README.md

 Models contained here are:

-"Nullrecurrent": winning solution by Jiayang Gao.
+"Nullrecurrent": A reconstruction of winning solution by Jiayang Gao.
 Link to original notebooks provided below.

 "DegScore-XGBoost": A model based the [original DegScore model](https://github.com/eternagame/DegScore) and XGBoost.